Dandush03/Microverse-JS-Capstone/README.md

 ## Special

-As far as now there is just one special movements.
-You can double jump when you're ontop of a star :wink:
+As far as now there is just one special movement.
+You can double jump when you're on top of a star :wink:

 ---